rusefi/rusefi_documentation/Home.md

 You have found the rusEFI wiki main page.
 Here you will find information related to rusEFI, a GPL open-source engine control unit for gasoline port-injected internal combustion engines.
 This project involves embedded hardware, software, and engines (vroom vroom).
 This community has many members from many walks of life who are scattered all around the world.

-**This project is NOT for emissions regulated or safety regulated applications.
+**This project is NOT for emissions controlled or safety critical applications.
 This project is for race cars, snow blowers, fixed engine applications, and science experiments.**

 In order to use rusEFI you would need to acquire or fabricate one of the [supported boards](Hardware).
 You can also design you custom board if desired.